Human Milk Oligosaccharides: The Ultimate Guide to HMOs for Better Gut Health

 But Layer Origin Nutrition's PureHMO™ Prebiotic + Probiotic capsules contain just 1000mg HMO per serving (two capsules).
 So to get 2000mg of HMO per day, one would need to take four capsules.
 This product also contains 100 Billion CFU of probiotics per serving.

 Layer Origin Nutrition's PureHMO™ Prebiotic powder contains 1950mg of HMO per scoop.
-So someone taking the power product would only need to take about one scoop per day.
+So someone taking the powder product would only need to take about one scoop per day.
 As fitness guru Joey Thurman could attest on his Fad or Future podcast, it is a very small scoop.

 More details here: